flapjacks/inputAutogrow/README.md

 Usage
 ------
 Call `.inpAutoGrow()` on the element you want to autogrow.
+No options.
 Works on both single and multiple element selectors.
 Works best with a `placeholder` attribute declared.